tensorflow/community/governance/tensorflow-testing.md

 ### 🐞 Report a Bug

-Please submit all bugs, errors, and pecularities on GitHub:
+Please submit all bugs, errors, and pecularities on GitHub.
+Differences between documentation and implementation, lack of documentation, performance issues, or compatibility problems are all fair game.
+Please be specific and include all information that would be helpful to debug the issue using our issue templates:

 * **[Bug / Performance Issue](https://github.com/tensorflow/tensorflow/issues/new?template=00-bug-performance-issue.md)**
 * **[Build / Installation Issue](https://github.com/tensorflow/tensorflow/issues/new?template=10-build-installation-issue.md)**